shulgastanslv/messenger/README.md

-# MessengerService
+# Messenger

 ![Introduction](https://i.pinimg.com/originals/3f/04/fb/3f04fb08cc38f888197b65fb99eb1824.gif)
 ## Introduction
-This project creates a modern messenger service with a scalable and efficient architecture.
+This project creates a modern messenger with a scalable and efficient architecture.
 The server, implemented on the ASP .NET Core Web API, can handle multiple clients through multithreading.
 The WPF(MVVM) .NET Core client-side includes features like messaging, friend management, and group creation/communication.
 Overall, the service provides a feature-rich communication platform.
 The messenger service is designed with a layered architecture for scalability and maintainability, with key functions like sending/receiving messages and profile management.
 The multithreaded server and ASP .NET Core Web API enable easy integration with other technologies and ensure that the service can accommodate a large number of clients.
 The client-side offers a robust user interface with various features, including notifications.

 ## Overview